FluentLenium/FluentLenium/README.md

 ## Basic

 Launching the first test.
-Your Test Class may extend fr.java.freelance.fluentlenium.core.test.FluentTest By default, it use FirefoxWebDriver to launch all tests.
+Your Test Class may extend fr.javafreelance.fluentlenium.core.test.FluentTest By default, it use FirefoxWebDriver to launch all tests.
 After that, all your test methods will be able to be tested into a browser.
 The syntaxes offers directly by Selenium are quite a bit too verbose.
 FluentLenium proposes two differents syntaxes to easily launch tests.
 For examples, if you want to go to an adresse, fill a form and click to a button to submit and tests that the title of the page have changed